adilkadivala/development-3.0/README.md

 ## This is my prectise and assignment repo..

-#### if you have any kind of query! fill free to contact me.. please ask releavent, don't in my personal life..
+#### if you have any kind of query! fill free to contact me.. please ask releavent, don't about my personal life..
+I'm Happy being Single...